opentoonz/opentoonz_docs/source/applying_special_fx.rst

 ~~~~~~~~~~~
  |Linear_Wave|

 Distorts the Source content creating a wave effect that uses an automatically generated displacement map image.
-The Quantity value sets the number of waves; the Period sets the distance between waves; the Cycle shifts distortion in the wave direction.
+The Quantity value sets the number of waves; the Period sets the distance between waves; the Phase shifts distortion in the wave direction.

-You can also add a Distortion Wave on the main linear waves: the Amplitude sets the intensity of the distortion; the Frequency sets the number of waves creating the distortion; the Phase shifts the distorting waves.
+You can also add a Transverse Wave on the main linear waves: the Amplitude sets the intensity of the distortion; the Frequency sets the number of waves creating the distortion; the Cycle shifts the distorting waves.

 A rotation for the whole wave effect can be set by using the Angle value.

-The amount of distortion is controlled by the Intensity value; the  of the distortion, by the Size of the displacement map grid; the sharpen option allows you to decrease the blur on the final result.
+The amount of distortion is controlled by the Intensity value; the detail of the distortion, by the Sensitivity parameter; the Sharpen option allows you to decrease the blur on the final result.

 .. _perlin_noise: